gemfire/gemfire-examples/feature-examples/cq/README.md

 # GemFire Continuous Query Example

-This is a simple example that demonstrates VMware GemFire's Continuous Queries(CQs) feature.
+This is a simple example that demonstrates Tanzu GemFire's Continuous Queries(CQs) feature.
 CQs allow clients to subscribe to server-side events using a SQL-like query.
 When a client registers a CQ, the client will receive all events that modify the query results.